This site contains affiliate links, view the disclosure for more information.

 I am a clean freak and probably keep my room cleaner than 70% of college students, BUT this vacuum is amazing in any dorm room.
 It's cheap and small but let me tell ya, it's mighty.

 Dorms usually offer vacuums but in both of the dorm halls I was in these vacuums were from the 1960's, 100+ pounds, and spit out more dust than actually clean.

 my sanity and gave me a really clean room.
 And it was nice to have my own vacuum that I didn't need to worry about finding in the dorm halls and sharing with lots of others.

 A bed is one of the (if not THE) most important parts of a dorm room.
 You sleep on it, study on it, eat on it, hook up o- okay I'll stop there ;).

 But for real, sleeping is one of a college students favorite activities and having comfortable bedding is SO important and debatably the most important dorm room essentials.

 1. Twin XL Mattress Topper

 If you read my Top Dorm Room Essentials section above, you know how passionate I am about having a mattress pad.
-Like, I should be a spokesperson for them because I think they are so important ;).
+Like, I should be a spokesperson for them because I think they are so important.

 2. My Favorite Dorm Sheets

 The first set of sheets above (these ones from Amazon) are the exact sheets I used and truthfully one of my favorite sheets ever.
 I just bought some for my queen bed actually.
-They come in a 3-piece Twin XL set and is less than $30!
+They come in a 3-piece Twin XL set and are less than $30!